pfheatwole/thesis/source/foil_geometry.rst

 ..
 The geometry model chooses the variables, which in turn determines the structure of the functions that define those variables.

-Parafoil canopies have fundamental complexity that must be captured, either in the model structure or in the design curves.
+The geometry of a typical parafoil canopy will have fundamental complexity that must be captured, either in the model structure or in the design curves.
 Unfortunately, existing foil geometry models are inflexible, making strong assumptions about how the foil is most conveniently defined.
 The inflexibility of a simplistic geometry model forces the remaining complexity into the design curves.
-This unnecessary complexity makes it difficult to describe a parafoil using simple design
-curves: they must not only encode the fundamental structure, they must also convert that structure into the variables that define the geometry model.
+This unnecessary complexity makes it difficult to describe a parafoil using simple design curves: they must not only encode the fundamental structure, they must also convert that structure into the variables that define the geometry model.
 Instead of the geometry model adapting to the needs of the design curves, the design curves must adapt to the limitations of the geometry model.

 The solution developed in this chapter is to reject the assumption that predefined reference points are the most convenient way to position the